Use this test step to execute Groovy or JavaScript code from your tests.

 Modifying to test step assertions during the test run.

-Modifying of the underlying test case (for example dynamic generation of test steps from a database) for advanced data-driven scenarios.
+Modifying the underlying test case (for example dynamic generation of test steps from a database) for advanced data-driven scenarios.

 Complex validation of messages that is not possible with default assertion mechanisms.